chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 TimeGuard Check Interval
 ^^^^^^^^^^^^^^^^^^^^^^^^
-By default, :class:`.TimeGuard` monitors the execution time in steps of 500ms.
-If you need a higher resolution, you can configure a lower check interval with ``check_interval=<MILLISECONDS>``.
+By default, :class:`.TimeGuard` monitors the execution time in steps of 500 ms. If you need a higher resolution, you can configure a lower check interval with ``check_interval=<MILLISECONDS>``.

 MemGuard
 --------

 :class:`.MemGuard` guards a function or program context to stay within pre-defined memory bounds.
-If, at any time, the running Python process exceeds these bounds, an exception or signal will be sent to the executing thread.
+If the running Python process ever exceeds these bounds while the guard context is active, an exception or signal will be sent to the executing thread.

 .. code-block:: python